Skip to main content

 • clocks showing the day and date as well as the time

-• reminder devices to prompt when to take medication or appointment alerts
+• reminder devices, such as pill dispensers, which prompt you to take medicine at appropriate intervals, or appointment alerts

 • telephones with big buttons – these can be pre-programmed with frequently used numbers